reginaldford/sms/readme.md

     18. diff(:sin(x),:x); //return the derivative of sin(x) with respect to x

-    19. simp(:expr); // attempt to simplify the given expression.
+    19. simp(:expr); // attempt to simplify the given expression

 </details>

 <details>
   <summary>Equality</summary>

-    1. a == b // returns true if a is the same value as b, else, returns false.
+    1. a == b // returns true if a is the same value as b, else, returns false

     2. a > b // returns true if a is more than b, else, returns false